 Small barn garden and streamside bog garden.
 Snowdrops and daffodils in early and mid spring.

 Woodland gardens overlooking Heathercombe Burn including the ‘Glade’, ‘Dell’ and fernery.
+New shelter.
 Some steeper paths.

 10. Orchard and Wild Flower Meadow

 Extensive daffodils, bluebells and, in June-July, orchids and other meadow wild flowers among over 50 varieties of West Country apple trees.
 Fine view of Heathercombe Valley from shelter at top.